 UC’s outstanding reputation in the expansive healthcare field traces a long line of dedicated pioneers and practitioners — from Daniel Drake all the way to the professionals of today.

-With more than 20 years as a rehabilitation services provider, Terri Hollenkamp has focused on clinical program development, education of professionals in her field, and support for patients and their families.
-As president of both Rehab Resources Inc. (est. 1998) and Beyond Limits Rehabilitation (est. 2018), she has employed 200+ allied professionals in the region, many of whom are fellow UC alumni.
-A tireless advocate and volunteer within her field and at her alma mater, Hollenkamp also has generously supported the next generation of professionals by establishing the CAHS Dean’s Endowed Diversity Scholarship and through her selfless leadership on the college’s Leadership Council.
+As Founder and President of Rehab Resources, Terri Hollenkamp has made her mark as a leader for rehabilitation services in the state of Ohio for over 35 years.
+Throughout her career, Hollenkamp has focused on advocacy, clinical program development, education of allied health professionals, and support for patients and their families.
+In 2018, Hollenkamp launched a community-based rehabilitation clinic in Colerain, Beyond Limits Rehabilitation, which specializes in complex acuity and amputee care for the Greater Cincinnati area.
+Being a proud UC graduate, Hollenkamp has employed over 200+ allied health professionals in the region, many of whom are fellow UC alumni.
+A tireless advocate and volunteer in her field and at UC, Hollenkamp also has generously supported the next generation of professionals by her selfless dedication on the college’s Leadership Council and through establishing the CAHS Dean’s Endowed Diversity Scholarship.

 Dr. Martin A. Samuels is the Founding Chair Emeritus of the Department of Neurology at Brigham and Women’s Hospital and the Miriam Sydney Joseph Distinguished Professor of Neurology at Harvard Medical School.
 He completed his undergraduate studies at Williams College, received his MD from the University of Cincinnati College of Medicine, and he completed his post-doctoral training in internal medicine at Boston City Hospital and in neurology at Massachusetts General Hospital.
 Board certified in neurology and internal medicine, Dr. Samuels is a fellow of the American Academy of Neurology, the American Neurological Association, the Royal College of Physicians, and a Master of the American College of Physicians.
 His special interest is the interface between internal medicine and neurology.
 Internationally known within internal medicine and neurology as a premier diagnostician and teacher, his career has been aimed at relieving suffering caused by neurological disease.
 Dr. Samuels has defined the field of neurological medicine with its many subspecialties of neuro-cardiology, neuro-hematology, neuro-gastroenterology and all the other broad interfaces between diseases of the nervous system and disorders in the rest of the body.
 He has written and lectured widely on these topics, as well as common neurologic complaints such as dizziness, movement disorders, stroke, emergency neurology, and headache.
 He is the creator of “Samuels’s Manual of Neurologic Therapeutics” and co-authored “Adams’s and Victor’s Principles of Neurology.”